grefel/press2id/README.md

 1. In line 16, the URL of the blog must be entered in the `siteURL` property.
 The first selection screen will then be skipped.
 2. In line 21, the `authenticate` property must be set to `true`.
-3. In lines 22 and 23, the user name and application password must be entered.
+3. In lines 22 and 23, user name and application password must be entered.

-To get an application password got to the Edit User page, you can generate new, and view or revoke existing application passwords. <br/>
+To get an application password got to the Edit User page of your WordPress Site.
+You can generate new, and view or revoke existing application passwords. <br/>
 <img src="https://make.wordpress.org/core/files/2020/10/Screen-Shot-2020-10-21-at-12.32.37-PM.png" width="500" alt="Get an application password">
-Not that you use your username in the property `user` and not the name of the application password!
+Note that you use your username in the property `user` and not the name of the application password!

 ## Technical details of the script